I Love Money season 4: Episode 5: It's All Part of the Game

-The Punisher starts to take control of the house and plans to take out Chi Chi and Francisco outl.
+The Punisher starts to take control of the house and plans to take out Chi Chi and Francisco out.
 Craig picks out the team captains, The green team's captain is 6 Gauge, The Gold team's captain is Punisher.
 Sassy, Blond Baller and Hot Wings and members of the Green team are all extremely happy to hear that Punisher is team captain as they know now all they have to throw the challenge so he will go in the box automatically.
-When they get to their challenge they see a huge like tower with stairs and balance beams. craig tells them that this challenge is based on the moment of "real chance of love 2" where the girls sang the "save the Animals song" and that is what the challenge is called.
+When they get to their challenge they see a huge like tower with stairs and balance beams. craig tells them that this challenge is based on the moment of Real Chance of Love 2 where the girls sang the "save the Animals song" and that is what the challenge is called.
 One by one they must climb a ladder, walk across a beam, grab 2 animals out of a box, climb up another ladder, walk across a much smaller beam, climb up a ladder on the other side, walk across another beam and grab another animal out of a box after they have three animals their time stops.
 The team with lowest average of time wins the challenge.
 Sassy, Blond Baller and Hot wings see this now as prefect opportunity to throw the challenge, until Craig tells them that there is a Gold lock up at stake.
 This screws up their plan as they know Punisher will probably get the Gold Lock if their team loses and he will be safe, so they have try now to do well at the challenge.
 Brittanya goes first for the Gold Team, and Mindy goes first for the Green Team.
 Mindy starts off strong and finishes with a time of 1:26, whilst Brittanya is afraid of heights and ends up taking all the time and her time automatically is 4:00.
 Francisco and Sassy go next Francisco finishes with a time of 1:26, whilst Sassy ends up having trouble due to her fear of heights but eventually pulls through and finishes with a time of 2:19.
 6 Gauge and Blond Baller go next 6 Gauge goes extremely fast on the course and has no trouble and finishes with a time of 0.48 seconds, Blond Baller gets a good time of 1:32.
 Feisty and Hot Wings go next feisty starts off well but she has trouble with the top part of the last ladder and ends up falling off and smacking her head twice against the poles giving her a time of 4:00 whilst Hot wings Does a lot better with a time of 1:25.
 Corn Fed and Garth go next Corn Fed does well at the start until she walks across to the small beams and falls off giving her a time of 4:00 as well, Garth gets a time of 1:20.
 Next is Chi Chi and Brooklyn Chi Chi runs extremely fast up the course but forgets to get the first two animals but then goes back down really fast and manages to finish with a fast time of 0.56, Brooklyn goes extremely fast and finishes with the same time as Chi Chi.
 Last up is Punisher and finishes with a time of 1:00.
 Craig then tells them the average of the Green Team is 2:07 and the Gold Teams is 1:47.
 Making the Gold team the winner and Punisher the Paymaster, and the green team loses for the third time now since 6 Gauge had the lowest time for his team he gets the Gold Lock and is automatically safe.